kovach/web2/docs/live.md

   - Some rules are meant only for initialization; the relations they set up are static.
 What is the natural way to specify that a relation is dynamic?
   - Given a family of valid inputs (in the Go case, a list of `place-stone/3` tuples for the current player that target empty locations), how do we display them?
     An explicit listing is unnatural.
-Is the geometry of the Go board latent in the rules?
+    How is the geometry of the Go board latent in the rules?
   - We must show enough of the inner game state that a player can judge the consequences of their actions.
 Is there a minimum amount we can get away with?